hcfman/sbts-base/README.md

 After installation you should reboot and login.
 At this stage you should run the command "findmnt" and verify that at the time the overlay file system is displayed.

-After the first reboot the system should be in read-only mode.
-All writes to the OS will be written to an overlaying memory file system.
+After the first reboot the system should be in read-write mode.

-Permanent changes should be made in read-write mode, this is done as follows:
+Permanent changes can be made in read-write mode.

-* cd sbts-bin
-* sudo ./make_readwrite.sh
-* sudo reboot

 After permanent OS changes have been made, revert to read-only mode for operation as follows: